rshin1209/amber_gbsa_tutorial_zjygroup/README.md

 # GBSA Preparation and Submission Tool
-## ZJYGroup At Vanderbilt University
+## ZJYgroup At Vanderbilt University

 This repository provides a Python script (`gbsa_prep.py`) to **prepare and run MM-GBSA or QM/MM-GBSA calculations** with [AmberTools](https://ambermd.org/AmberTools.php).
 It automates: